swang/tictactoe.coffee/README.md

 This is the same version that is in tictactoe.js except that the code has been written in CoffeeScript and then compiled over into javascript.

+To compile the CoffeeScript files, run 'coffee -b -o js/ src/' in the main directory

 AI Algorithm
 ------------
 At worst the AI will draw a tie against any opponent.
 However you can replace the version of the AI using negamax alpha-beta pruning with an AI that just randomly picks an open space.